 - : Macros marked with an asterisk () in the table above are used to initialize the BUILD_IN_APP_INFO structure which is defined at 0x200 in the firmware and is initialized with the macros in custom_config.h.
 When system boots, the Bootloader reads value from 0x200 and uses it as a boot parameter. - Configure parameters in the Configuration Wizard interface.
-Comments in custom_config.h are compliant with Configuration Wizard Annotations of Keil, making it possible for developers to open custom_config.h in Keil and configure application project parameters in the Configuration Wizard interface of Keil.
+Comments in custom_config.h are compliant with Configuration Wizard Annotations of Keil, making it possible for developers to configure macros in custom_config.h in the Configuration Wizard interface of Keil.